akourk/website/src/data/about.md

 - My mom had a computer in her shop where I would wait after elementary school for her to finish work.
 It ran Windows 3.0.
 My favorite games were Lemmings, The Oregon Trail, and Minesweeper.

-- Eventually we subscribed to AOL.
-I still remember installing it from a floppy disk.
-I remember waiting hours for a song to download on Napster.

-- I loved gaming, starting with the NES, to the Game Boy, then eventually back to PC games like Age of Empires and Command & Conquer.

 - At 18, I enrolled in my local community college and changed my major too many times to count.
 I found passion in learning about health and fitness, and briefly majored in Physical Therapy.

-- I became certified and spent the next 12 years working as an athletic trainer.
+- I became certified and spent the next 15 years working as an athletic trainer.
 I've made life-long friendships and cherished memories in the gym.

-- After reading a few philosophy books, I decided it's what I wanted to study.
+- After reading a few philosophy books, I decided that's what I wanted to study.
 At 22, I transferred to Evergreen State College to study Philosophy.

-- At 24, I graduated, but continued taking courses related to Computer Science.
+- At 24, I graduated, but continued taking courses in Math and Computer Science

-- At 26, I adopted my best friend, and sidekick, [Molly.](https://github.com/akourk/website/blob/main/public/images/molly.jpg?raw=true)
+- At 26, I adopted my best friend, and sidekick, [Marley.](https://github.com/akourk/website/blob/main/public/images/marley.jpg?raw=true)

 - At 27, I enrolled in Bellevue College's first B.S. in Computer Science cohort.

 - I attended the [42 Silicon Valley](https://www.42.us.org/) Piscine the summer of my Junior year, and a month later was accepted into their full-time program.

-- For my Senior Capstone project, I worked with a non-profit, [WattTime](https://www.watttime.org/), helping to curve carbon-based emissions from power plants.
+- For my Senior Capstone project, I worked with a non-profit, [WattTime](https://www.watttime.org/), helping to curve carbon-based emissions.

-- Shortly before graduating, I started my current position at [Microsoft](https://www.microsoft.com/en-us/), working as a Security Analyst.
+- Shortly before graduating, I started working at [Microsoft](https://www.microsoft.com/en-us/), working as a Security Analyst.

 - At 30, in the midst of the COVID-19 pandemic, I graduated from Bellevue College.

+- Exactly 3 years after starting at Microsoft, I left and joined State Farm as a Software Engineer.

 # I like